probabilistic-numerics/probnum/STYLEGUIDE.md

 - `mat`: matrix
 - `vec`: vector
 - `arr`: array; wherever applicable, specify `vec` or `mat`

+Further conventions are
+- `unit2unit`: convert between types or units; e.g.
-- `mat2arr`: convert matrix to array
+`mat2arr`: convert matrix to array or `s2ms`: convert seconds to miliseconds.
+Can also be used for simple adapter methods, along the lines of `filt2odefilt`.
 - `proj`: projection (if required: `projmat`, `projvec`, `projlinop`, ...)
 - `precond`: preconditioner
 - `inv*`: for inverse of matrix; e.g. `invprecond`, `invcovmat`, ...